dart-lang/sdk/README.md

 # Dart

-## Dart is a language designed for the development of fast, efficient applications on any platform
+## A language designed for the development of fast, efficient applications on any platform

 Dart is: